Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 This is where the novel takes a decisive turn away from moral convention.
 While some readers might instinctively recoil at the subject matter, the emotional clarity with which it’s portrayed complicates that response.

-Ignacio, the narrator, doesn't ask to be absolved.
-He speaks with heat, pain, and longing that feel as pure as they are forbidden in a world of strict moralities.
+That’s because our narrator doesn’t ask to be absolved.
+He speaks with heat, pain, and longing—emotions that feel as pure as they are forbidden in a world of strict moralities.

-In contrast to the coldness of their mother, the conformity of their father, and the spiritual emptiness of a nation built on silence, this dangerous intimacy becomes something strangely beautiful.
+In contrast to the coldness of their mother, the conformity of their father, and the spiritual emptiness of a nation built on silence, the boys’ dangerous intimacy becomes something strangely beautiful.

-Rather than punishing him for his feelings, Gómez-Arcos grants Ignacio his boyish humanity, which is as flawed and intense as it is unapologetic.
-He extends an invitation for us to witness the lives on the page, not judge or justify them.
-And so, we reach the heart of literature: subversion that compels reflection.
+And rather than punish him for his feelings, Gómez-Arcos grants Ignacio his boyish humanity, which is as flawed as it is unapologetic.
+In doing so, he extends an invitation for us to witness the lives on the page, not judge or justify them.
+And so, we reach the heart of the narrative: subversion that compels reflection.

 Exile, Repression, and Memory in the Flesh